 RISE’s Illinois installment loans are unsecured loans, meaning you don’t have to offer up your possessions as collateral.
 A secured installment loan, like an auto title loan, could also let you borrow money and repay it over time.
 However, if you fall behind on payments, the lender could take your vehicle.

-RISE offers installment loans in Illinois, but it does more than just lend money.
+RISE offers installment loans in Illinois to former RISE customers on a limited basis.
+However, RISE also does more than just lend money.
 Here are a few features that could be appealing to borrowers:

 RISE loan terms can vary depending on your income, employment, and history of repaying loans, but they all have the following features:

-RISE installment loans in Chicago and throughout Illinois aren’t necessarily the least expensive option available.
+RISE installment loans in Chicago, Aurora, and throughout Illinois aren’t necessarily the least expensive option available.
 If you have a credit card with a lower APR or have excellent credit and can qualify for a low-rate personal loan elsewhere, that may be a better option.

 However, RISE focuses on offering loans borrowers who may not have perfect credit but still need to borrow money to help pay for emergencies.
 For these borrowers, RISE’s loan terms and overall benefits make it a competitive option if you’re looking for loans in Illinois.

-Payday lenders might not check your credit report from one of the big three national consumer credit bureaus, but they also generally don’t report your payments to the bureaus.
+However, Payday loans have been known to cause a cycle of debt, where borrowers are continually renewing their loans.
+Also, Payday lenders generally don’t report your payments to the bureaus.
 As a result, repaying the payday loan wouldn’t help improve your credit scores.

 While you generally don’t want to take out a loan and pay interest solely to build your credit, if you need to borrow money and are repaying your loan on time shouldn’t you get credit for it?

-RISE reports your payments to TransUnion, a major credit bureau, and making on-time payments could help you build a good credit history.
+RISE reports your payment history to two major credit bureau, and making on-time payments could help you build a good credit history.
 Since your credit scores depend entirely on what’s in your credit reports, adding positive information to your reports could help improve your scores as well.

 You can also sign up for the free Credit Score Plus program from RISE, which lets you track one of your TransUnion credit scores and comes with TransUnion credit monitoring.